artemiskot/EnglishLearningApp/README.md

 # App Architecture and stack
 This app was created on university Android development course so I tried to use MVVM structure, coroutines (stream in c++.
 It is thread safe in Kotlin so you get no violation error).
-Also used Flow<Object> type in Room DB that is made to replace Java's LiveData.
+Also used Flow<Object> type in Room DB that is made to replace Java's LiveData<>.
 It is also thread safe and helps not to get NPE(for those who knows xD).

 # STARTING POINT aka Login screen
 At first we get into Login screen